Lights Down Low (Bei Maejor song)

-"Lights Down Low" is a song by American singer-songwriter and record producer Bei Maejor.
-The song, released on March 23, 2012, as a digital download, serves as the second single from his debut studio album.
-The song features rapper Waka Flocka Flame and was produced by Maejor himself.
-Maejor brought in Siraaj Amnesia James (Encore) for live horns on the record.
+"Lights Down Low" is a song by American singer, songwriter and record producer Bei Maejor.
+The song, released on March 23, 2012 as a non-album single.
+The song features rapper Waka Flocka Flame, and was produced by Maejor himself.
+Maejor recruited Siraaj Amnesia James (Encore) for the song's live horns, heard towards the end of Waka Flocka's verse.

 Music video

 The music video was released on May 22, 2012.

 Chart performance

 The song first charted on the week of March 19, 2012, on the US Hot R&B/Hip-Hop Songs at number eighty-five.
 It has since peaked at number sixty-eight.